 Japan was a natural competitor of Russia in East Asia.
-Until the middle of the nineteenth century, the state ruled by the Emperor was controlled by the Americans and the British, who imposed trade agreements unfavourable to the Japanese people.
-However, after The Meiji Restaurant, Japan quickly modernised and became a regional power.
+Until the middle of the nineteenth century, the country ruled by the Emperor was controlled by the Americans and the British, who imposed trade agreements unfavourable to the Japanese people.
+However, after The Meiji Restoration, Japan quickly modernised and became a regional power.
 Numerous well-equipped and well-trained troops were created.
 From 1882 to 1890, 32 ships with a total displacement of 30,000 tonnes entered the service.
-Meanwhile, Russia has underestimated the growing threat from Japan.
-The Tsar concurred with the military attaché in Korea, which claimed that “decades will pass, perhaps centuries, until the Japanese army will be in one line with the weakest European army”.
-Time has shown how much he was wrong….
+Meanwhile, Russia had underestimated the growing threat from Japan.
+The Tsar concurred with the military attaché in Korea, who claimed that “decades will pass, perhaps centuries, until the Japanese army will be in one line with the weakest European army“.
+Time has shown how much he was wrong…

 An attack on Port Arthur and the end of Russia’s Pacific fleet

 On the night of February 8-9, the Japanese fleet unexpectedly attacked Russian ships standing in Port Arthur.
 Two battleships and a cruiser were seriously damaged, but the plan to sink the Russian fleet failed.
-At the same time, the army also launched a landing on the Korean Chemulpo Bay, where the Russian cruiser “Varyag” and the canonnabis ship “Korietz” were sunk by the way.
+At the same time, the army also launched a landing on the Korean Chemulpo Bay, where the Russian cruiser “Varyag” and the canonnabis ship “Korietz” were sunk.

 On 1st May the Japanese brought a raid to Manchuria.
 They quickly dealt with a limited number of Russian defenders and soon afterwards cut off Port Arthur.
-On 17th July Japanese infantry was already under the base and started the artillery fire of the Russian port.
+On 17th July the Japanese infantry was already close to the base and started the artillery fire of the Russian port.
 The Russian Admiral Witthoft ordered the transfer of ships stationed in a besieged port to Vladivostok, but his forces (6 battleships, 4 cruisers, 8 torpedo boats) were caught up by the fleet of General Togo (4 battleships, 6 cruisers and torpedo boats).
-During the battle, the Russian commander was killed and only a few units managed to avoid destruction and returned to Port Arthur.
-In addition, on 14th June in the Korean Strait, the Rear Admiral Karl Jensen, who was unaware of the failure of the Port Artur division, was crushed.
-In this way the Russian fleet in the Pacific has ceased to exist (!).
-Soon afterwards, after a murderous siege Japan captured Port Arthur.
+During the battle, the Russian commander was killed, and only a few units managed to avoid destruction and returned to Port Arthur.
+In addition, on 14th June in the Korean Strait, Rear Admiral Karl Jensen, who was unaware of the failure of the Port Artur division, was crushed.
+In this way the Russian fleet in the Pacific had ceased to exist (!).
+Soon afterwards, after a murderous siege, Japan captured Port Arthur.